srirampugalendi/RPi-Plex-Mediaserver/README.md

 # RPi-Plex-Mediaserver
-This project aims at building a remotely managed media-server with a Raspberry Pi, Plex &amp; Deluge.
+This project aims at building a remotely managed media-server with a **Raspberry Pi, Plex &amp; Deluge**.

 **Pre-requisites:**
 **Hardware:**